-- Never My Fault: There's a lot of this, but the Mad Hatter just might take the cake—insisting that Batman forced him to kidnap and brainwash Alice, despite the fact that he didn't even come to blows with Batman until after he kidnapped Alice.
+- There's a lot of this, but the Mad Hatter just might take the cake—insisting that Batman forced him to kidnap and brainwash Alice, despite the fact that he didn't even come to blows with Batman until after he kidnapped Alice.

-- The only other thing that could top it is Janet van Dorn summing it all up in her closing statement.
+- The only other thing that could top it is Janet van Dorn summing it all up in her closing statement, as quoted above.

 - No Indoor Voice: The Ventriloquist is made the bailiff and washes out, so Scarface takes over.Scarface: HE SAYS OYEZ, DIRTBAGS!
 DUMMY UP!

 - Not So Different:Janet: I see now there's a need for the things you do.
 But I'm still going to work towards a city that doesn't need Batman.